 Reasons for Vicodin Addiction Treatment

 If you are addicted to this powerful opiate, there are many reasons to seek rehab from Vicodin.
-First, think about yourself, your body, your health and your career; all things that are greatly impacted by any addiction.
+First, think about yourself, your body, your health, and your career; all things that are greatly impacted by any addiction.
 By getting the treatment you need to get addiction under control, you can take back the things in your life that matter most.
 Another reason to seek treatment is for the sake of those you love, those who love you.
 Their lives have been impacted negatively by your addiction.
 But it’s never too late to change.
 You can find hope through addiction treatment.
-Call us 24 hours a day to speak to an admissions coordinator and start getting your life back today.
+Call us at 760-548-4032 to speak to an admissions coordinator and start getting your life back today.

 1 “Opioid Overdose.”
 Centers for Disease Control and Prevention, Centers for Disease Control and Prevention, 30 Aug.
 2017.